Computational Complexity versus Statistical Performance on Sparse Recovery Problems

-We test the restart scheme in Algorithm~\ref{algo:restart} on $\ell_1$-recovery problems with random design matrices.
-Throughout the experiments, we use the NESTA code described in \citep{Beck11}.
-We generate a random design matrix $A\in\reals^{n \times p}$ with i.i.d Gaussian coefficients.
-We then normalize $A$ so that $AA^T=\idm$ (to fit NESTA's format) and generate observations $b=Ax^*$ where $x^*\in\reals^p$ is a $k$-sparse vector whose nonzero coefficients are all ones.
-In Figure~\ref{fig:compare} we compare the performance of running NESTA with and without restart, for various values of the number of inner iteration $t$ and outer iterations $\tau$.
-We observe that restart can improve performance but that this improvement can be neutralized if the number of outer iterations is set much too high.
-Here, we have set $p=500$, $m=300$ and $k=50$.
-To minimize the number of moving parameters, we do not use continuation in \citep{Beck11} hence directly implement the method in \citep{Nest03}.
+We test the \eqref{eq:restart} scheme on $\ell_1$-recovery problems with random design matrices.
+Throughout the experiments, we use the NESTA code described in \citep{Beck11} as the subroutine in the restart strategy.
+We generate a random design matrix $A\in\reals^{n \times p}$ with i.i.d.\ Gaussian coefficients.
+We then normalize $A$ so that $AA^T=\idm$ (to fit NESTA's format) and generate observations $b=Ax^*$ where $x^*\in\reals^p$ is an $s$-sparse vector whose nonzero coefficients are all ones.
+We denote $\hat x$ the solution given by a common solver run at machine precision and plot convergence $f(x_t) -f^* = \|x_t\|_1-\|\hat x\|_1$ (scaled such that $f(x_0)-f(\hat x) =1$).

-We also check the result in Proposition~\ref{prop:complex-l1} on toy problems with $p=100$, $k=5$ and increasing values of $m$, with $m=\{25,30,50\}$.
-As $m$ grows, the matrix $A$ satisfies the nullspace property~\eqref{def:nsp} with diminishing values of $C$.
-The complexity bound in~\eqref{eq:complexity} improves as $m$ increases and the recovery problem becomes less ill-posed, which is confirmed by the numerical experiments reported in Figure~\ref{fig:complex}.